TerribleAtCreating/python-mv/README.md

 - Tip: Use the "quick" preset to render videos with the settings I use, aka the settings you may have seen on some of my showcases
   - (almost) equivalent to the preloaded settings

-The bar fill color will be white, if you aren't satisfied with that edit the script yourself.
+The bar fill color will be white and varies based off its relative height and the settings in use.